 - Take salmon fillets out of the fridge 5-10 minutes before cooking.
 Pat dry with a paper towel then season both sides with salt and pepper.

-- Heat 1 tbsp of olive oil in a nonstick skillet until hot and shimmering.
+- Heat 1 tablespoon of olive oil in a nonstick skillet until hot and shimmering.

 - Lay the salmon in the pan, skin side down (you should hear a sizzle, if you don't your skillet isn't hot enough).